-While there is no dearth of food spots in Bandra, Tanya Fonseca says this one stays true to its name and is not just another mom and pop shop.
+While there is no dearth of food spots in Bandra, Tanya Siqueira says this one stays true to its name and is not just another mom and pop shop.

 Sticky heat, school children running amok and gummed up traffic honking impatiently, as the faux Prada-clad women haggle over the price of bell peppers and button mushrooms.
 While this is enough to keep you away, stroll down the road from Jeff Caterers and the bustling Bandra bazaar to Waroda Road and you will find Meating Joint Imbiss.

 We could barely contain our smiles to see this quaint little eatery poke its head out at us from a residential building.
 This tiny cafe has a casual al fresco area, limited ground floor seating and an even smaller seating area atop a mezzanine floor inside.We walked in and were seated at one of the tables on the ground floor.
 Narrow rectangular wooden tables lie parallel to each other with fuss free picnic benches as seating.
 The low lighting and minimal decor save for some religious paraphernalia on the walls make sure that the food is your prime focus.
 The menu is a simple, two-sided laminated sheet that lists German, Austrian, American and Spanish dishes among its fun international menu offerings.

 While we waited for the food to arrive, we started out with some Garlic Bread (Rs75), which was refreshingly light.
 Thin crisp slices featured finely minced garlic and herbs, with a hint of butter.
 While we didn’t love the mayo served here as a dipping sauce, it wasn’t terrible.